artsworks/FancySelect/readme.md

 Templates
 ---------

-If you need to do something fancy with the trigger or the individual options, you can use `triggerTemplate` or `optionTemplate`, which are both functions passed an `option` element (jQuery-wrapped) and returning an HTML string to render.
+If you need to do something fancy with the trigger, option group title or the individual options, you can use `triggerTemplate`, `optionGroupTemplate` or `optionTemplate`, which are all functions that are passed an `option` element (jQuery-wrapped) and return an HTML string to render.

 ### HTML